Nivekkb/SELF/SELF_DOCS/public/SUPPORT-FIRST-AI-GOVERNANCE-LAYER.md

 ---

 **This Support-First AI Governance Layer (SF-AGLv1.0) establishes the constitutional foundation for ethical, compassionate, and human-centered AI development.
-It serves as the supreme governing document, anchoring all SoulsynqAI activities in the principles of human dignity, emotional safety, and compassionate technology.**
+It serves as the supreme governing document, anchoring all SerenixAI activities in the principles of human dignity, emotional safety, and compassionate technology.**

-**© 2025 SoulsynqAI.
+**© 2025 SerenixAI.
 All rights reserved.**
 *Constitutionally binding and ethically imperative.*